Kurt Weill biography

 We haven't yet recorded our version of Weill's "Berlin Im Licht Song", so for now you'll have to, uh, settle for the Berlin Staatsoper.
 YouTube won't let us embed this, but click through and enjoy listening to pianist Daniel Barenboim drive HK Gruber and the Berlin Staatsoper orchestra through a manic version of "Berlin Im Licht", New Years 1997.
 Gruber, the vocalist here, is best known as a composer and conductor, but as a child he was in the Vienna Boys Choir.
 I'm guessing that (1) he's sight-singing (no rehearsal) and (2) he'd had a few drinks by that point in the evening.

 Weill, having written incidental music and a few songs for Leo Lania's anti-corporate environmentalist play Konjuntur early in 1928, did the same for a major production of Lion Feuchtwanger's 1923 Die Petroleuminseln, which opened 28 Nov 1928 at the Staatliches Schauspielhaus am Gendarmenmarkt, with Lenya as Charmian Peruchacha singing Weill and Feuchtwanger's "Das Lied der braunen Inseln" ("Song of the Brown Islands"), a rather surreal song in which a sexually voracious female ape rules over an environmental wasteland.
 The song is excellent, but was not a hit, and seems to have been largely forgotten until Teresa Stratas recorded it in 1981.
-(We'll be performing our arrangement of "Das Lied der braunen Inseln" in our big premiere at The Chapel, at Seattle's Good Shepherd Center 19 February 2022, along with "Mussel from Margate," a song from Konjuntur about the Shell Oil Company.
+(We perform both "Das Lied der braunen Inseln" and "Mussel from Margate," a song from Konjuntur about the Shell Oil Company.
 Probably two of the earliest environmental protest songs ever written.)

 Meanwhile, Brecht and Weill embarked on what was originally seen as one broad project commissioned by Reichs-Rundfunk-Gesellschaft, Germany's massive public radio network.
 Instead of a single massive piece, it eventually became three major pieces—the Brecht/Weill Berliner Requiem and Der Lindberghflug ("The Lindbergh Flight"), as well as Das Badener Lehrstück ("The Baden Teaching-Piece"), which Brecht wrote with Paul Hindemith—plus a few songs that didn't make it into any of these larger works.